zhaonat/FDFD_modules/README.md

 New type of mode solvers which can be used for 2 dimensional structures, based on the paper shown here https://www.osapublishing.org/ol/abstract.cfm?uri=ol-40-6-1053

+As an example, we consider the classic and simple 2D photonic crystal circle (pillars)

 ![](img/benchmarking PWEM and FDFD_dispersive.png?raw=true)

 For comparison, here is the non-dispersive eigensolver

 ![](img/benchmarking PWEM and FDFD_nondispersive.png?raw=true)

+The advantage of this formulation is you get the imaginary parts of the band structure

 ## 3D Solver with acceleration and enhancements
 uses a powerful reformulation of Maxwell's equations to accelerate iterative solutions based on the Beltrami-Laplace operator shown here: http://www.mit.edu/~wsshin/pdf/shin2013oe.pdf